ccolas/ccolas.github.io/_projects/2022-03-20-cppnworld.md

 ---
-title: 'Worlds of Colors'
+title: 'Breeding Visual Universes'
 date: 2022-03-20 00:00:00
-description: Open windows to alternative worlds made of colors.
+description: Creating and evolving algorithmic universes of color through computational evolution.
 featured_image: '/images/projects/cppnworld/id1.jpg'
 ---

 ![](/images/projects/cppnworld/id1.jpg)

-In **Worlds of Colors** I create alternative worlds full of colors and open windows to let us get a peek at them.

-### Compositional Pattern Producing Networks
+### Creating Algorithmic Universes

+In this project, I explore the intersection of evolutionary algorithms and generative art by breeding alternative universes made entirely of colors.
+Each universe exists as a mathematical function, waiting to be visualized through windows that open at specific coordinates in our world.

+These visual universes aren't just random --- they're evolved through a process mimicking natural selection, where aesthetic qualities determine which universes reproduce and which features are passed on to the next generation.

+### The Architecture of Alternative Worlds

-To create an alternative world, I use [Compositional Pattern Producing Networks](http://eplex.cs.ucf.edu/papers/stanley_gpem07.pdf) or CPPNs.
-CPPNs are mathematical functions mapping a set of spatially organized inputs to a set of outputs.
-Here, we map spatial coordinates all over the Earth to corresponding colors in the RGB space.
+To create these color universes, I employ **Compositional Pattern Producing Networks** (CPPNs), which are mathematical functions mapping spatial coordinates to visual outputs.
+In my implementation, CPPNs transform GPS coordinates (latitude, longitude, altitude) along with local positional data into RGB color values.

 <img class="small-image" src="/images/projects/cppnworld/cppn2.png" alt=""/>
 <p class="legend">
-<i><b>Generating an image from a CPPN.</b> For each pixel (x, y) of the 2D image, the CPPN is applied to compute the corresponding color.
-(From the <a
+<i><b>Generating an image from a CPPN.</b> For each pixel (x, y) of the 2D image, the CPPN computes a corresponding color.
+(From the <a href="http://eplex.cs.ucf.edu/papers/stanley_gpem07.pdf">original paper</a>).</i></p>
-href="http://eplex.cs.ucf.edu/papers/stanley_gpem07.pdf">original paper</a>).</i></p>

-In World of Colors, CPPNs take the GPS coordinates of your house (latitude, longitude, altitude) and relative coordinates of the location of the window to the other world.
-Each
-CPPN thus defines an **alternative world** by giving a color value to any point in space.
-Applying the CPPN to a specific set of coordinates opens a window to that world.
-It lets us peek at what's there, in this particular place.

-### Evolving Alternative Worlds
+What makes CPPNs particularly powerful is that they don't just map pixels independently --- they create coherent patterns respecting spatial relationships.
+Each universe defined by a CPPN contains an infinite space of colors with internally consistent patterns and structures.
+When we apply the CPPN to a specific set of coordinates, we're essentially opening a window to that mathematical universe, revealing what exists at that particular point in the computed space.

-What are these mathematical functions really?
-They are _computational graphs_, where each node aggregates its inputs (e.g. input coordinates, or the output of a previous node) and applies an _activation function_ to the output.
+Under the hood, CPPNs are computational graphs where each node processes its inputs (either coordinates or outputs from previous nodes) through an activation function:

 <img class="smaller-image" src="/images/projects/cppnworld/cppn.png" alt=""/>
 <center>